secbrief/secbrief.github.io/2014-03-30-iraq-surge-policy-a-policy-process-assessment.md

 ---
 layout: post
-title: Definition of Terrorism
+title: Iraq Surge Policy: A Policy Process Assessment
 author: C. Cherry
-published: 8-Apr-2014
+published: 30-Mar-2014
-description: The definition of terrorism is something that varies widely across governmental and nongovernmental organizations and academia.
-Herein are common definitions of terrorism.
+description: The Bush Administration pursued a surge policy that added 21,500 troops to the war in Iraq in a concentrated effort to quell violence and restore order.
-category: Terrorism
+category: defense, policy
-tags: Definition, Terrorism
+tags: bush, iraq, iraq-surge, policy, policy-assessment, violence
 ---

 ##### <center>[The below policy assessment was an exercise conducted in 2011.]</center> #####